Lichinella: Taxonomy

-In a 2024 multilocus molecular phylogenetics-informed re-classification of the Lichinomycetes, Lichinella was placed in the newly erected family Lichinellaceae together with Edwardiella, Gonotichia and Synalissina.
-The authors treat Lichinella as a medium-sized genus of almost 30 species, and the family by thallinocarpous ascomata (fruiting bodies developing within the thallus) and a Lichinella-type ascus.
+In a 2024 multilocus molecular phylogenetics-informed reorganization and reclassification of the class Lichinomycetes, Lichinella was placed in the newly erected family Lichinellaceae together with Edwardiella, Gonotichia and Synalissina.
+The authors treat Lichinella as a medium-sized genus of almost 30 species, and the family by thallinocarpous ascomata (fruiting bodies developing within the thallus) and a Lichinella-type ascus (defined as thin walled with distinctly amyloid outer coat with a gelatinous cap).
 Several names formerly placed in segregate genera have been combined into Lichinella (e.g. transfers from Gonohymenia and Thallinocarpon), reflecting the new phylogeny.